-- (a) Regular employees who work fifteen (15) hours per week or more and who have completed their probationary period shall earn one-half (1⁄2) of sick leave credits per month to a maximum of six (6) days in a calendar year.
-Employees can only carry over six (6) days per year, but their sick leave bank shall never exceed twelve (12) days at any time. - (b) One (1) day of sick leave credits as in 18.1(a) will be paid based on the employee's regular hours of pay per day and for regular part-time employees, based on an average of their previous three (3) months worked.
+(a) Regular employees who work 15 hours per week or more and who have completed their probationary period shall earn one-half day of sick leave credits per month to a maximum of six days in a calendar year.
+Employees may carry over six days per year, but their sick leave bank shall never exceed 18 days at any time.

+(b) One day of sick leave credits as in 18.1(a) will be paid based on the employee's regular hours of pay per day and for regular part-time employees, based on an average of their previous three months worked.